December 14, 2018

 - Pray not to ask for security…..God provided us with the strength to secure ourselves.
 Do not give-in to bullies or those who want to deprive human rights.

 - Security paves the way to prosperity.
 God gave you the ability to build the security for yourself and for those who you love.

 - Pray not to ask for peace…..
+Since the beginning we have been taught to pray for peace.
+We have done this for thousands of years with no success.
 The ability to attain peace is in the hands of humanity.
 We created the chaos, we can correct it.

 - Pray to stay calm and be with GOD.

 - God is always with you.
 Calmness will allow you to experience God.
 Calmness leads to tranquility and clarity.
 Calmness leads to true balance and happiness.

 God did not put us here in this universe to worship him.
 Worshiping is like adding bribery on top of respect to get an extra bonus.
 We are not here to pray to Him and ask for help or miracles, or help solve our problems.
 We exists with all of God’s creations, we interact and when we do; good and bad happens, accidents happen, diseases occur, prosperity is generated, and also there are tragedies.
 We are inadvertently responsible for everything that happens to us.